SirCapitain/Quingine/README.md

 If downloaded you may notice a terrible naming scheme.
 Deal with it.
 Unless you don't want to.

+*HOW TO USE*
+Open this project in a java coding software.
+To make your first 3D object your first need to make a Quindow.
+After you made a Quindow you need to add a Quicture to it so it can draw stuff.
+Next, you make a Quworld that will contain the 3D objects.
+After that, you add any of the 3D objects available to the Quworld.

+*3D Objects Available*
+-Qulane (Plane)
+-Quectangular Quism (Rectangular Prism)
+-Qube (Cube)
+-Quiangular Quism (Triangular Prism)
+-Qyriamid (Pyriamid)

 CHANGES TO COME!
 -Distance scaling
 -Quicture Matrix Fix (wonky objects)